shuklak13/Amazon_Product_Quality/README.md

 Completed:
 - [X] Sentiment Analysis
 - [X] Implementation of Algorithm (for product ratings)
+- [X] Evaluation (compare predicted 5-star rating to real Amazon rating by training a regression model)

 Next Steps:
-- [ ] Test sample.py to verify that it executes
-- [ ] Write a pipeline script that executes all programs
 - [ ] Clean up the directory
-- [ ] Evaluation (compare predicted 5-star rating to real Amazon rating by training a regression model)

 Later:
 - [ ] Write up a report / demo / presentation (~4/30)
 - [ ] Create a visualization demonstrating our results
   - [ ] Evaluate how many rounds of MCMC are needed to converge with our dataset ("mixing time")
   - [ ] Play around with sigma, alpha, and beta values and evaluate impact on model performance

 If time permits:
 - [ ] Add [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and run on larger dataset on cluster (cloud, school servers, etc.)